 2. Tertiary lymphoid tissues

 During the first weeks of life, bacterial colonization of the murine colon and distal ileum induces the formation of numerous tLTs, termed isolated lymphoid follicles (ILFs) containing mainly B cells.
-Clusters of intestinal LTi-like cells, the cryptopatches (CPs), sense the colonizing bacteria and differentiate into ILFs in order to increase the numbers of intestinal B cells required to maintain intestinal homeostasis.
+We found evidence that clusters of intestinal LTi-like cells, the cryptopatches (CPs), are sensors of the colonizing bacteria.
+CPs differentiate into ILFs in order to increase the numbers of intestinal B cells required to maintain intestinal homeostasis.
 We investigate the nature of the host/commensal and host/pathogen interactions that induce the formation of ILFs, and the impact of the CP/ILF system on intestinal homeostasis.
 Tertiary LTs also form in chronic inflammatory lesions, as well as during lung Influenza infection.
 Similar to the development of secondary LTs, the formation of mature tLTs requires LTα1β2 and TNF, but the cells and chemokines involved remain to be identified.
 The role of pro-inflammatory Th17 cells is investigated.

 3. Identifying lymphoid stromal cells initiating and supporting lymphoid tissue development